 There are about 8,000 children in Oklahoma’s foster care system.
 On any given day there are 150 children in need of a foster home, which has yet to be found.
 When a foster home is not available, these children stay in county shelters.
 In response to the lawsuit that was brought against DHS, the use of county shelters is being phased out.
 This has created an urgent need for more foster homes in Oklahoma.

 Circle of Care works to recruit, train, and provide ongoing support to foster parents.
 We have a contract through DHS to provide these services anywhere in the state.

-There are two primary ways Circle of Care recruits new foster parents: 1) word of mouth referrals from current foster parents and 2) presentations by staff to churches, Sunday school groups, UMW groups, and other community partners.
+There are two primary ways Circle of Care recruits new foster parents: 1) word of mouth referrals from current foster parents and 2) presentations by staff to churches, Sunday school groups, civic clubs, and other community partners.
 To schedule a visit from a Circle of Care staff member to your church or community group, please call 405-530-2078.

 Training & Certification

-The process to become a foster parents has many steps and our staff are there to support you along the way.
+The process to become a foster parent has many steps and our staff are there to support you along the way.
 These steps include:

 • Conducting a home study

 Once you are approved by DHS to be a foster parent and children are placed in your home, Circle of Care continues to provide you support.
 Our foster parents remain foster parents because they have an entire community of care.
 Our support includes:

 • A welcome basket when the child arrives at your home